leeboardtools/bythelee/README.md

 # README #

-This is the home of **By The Lee**, LeeboardTools' little Javascript sailing simulator.
+This is the home of **By The Lee**, LeeboardTools' Javascript sailing simulator.
 The goal is to eventually have a sailing simulation engine that can be used for various purposes, such as illustrating the various forces that occur in a sailboat, or even just showing how a sailboat behaves in various scenarios.

 And of course, maybe one day it will also be used to create a game or two for those off-season months.